stalaiya/training/README.md

-# training
+# Objective
-Personal training and education
+To document and keep track of my personal training and learning objectives.